Rational points on hyperelliptic Atkin-Lehner quotients of modular curves and their coverings: Introduction

 Let $W(N)$ denote the group generated by all the Atkin-Lehner involutions on $X_0(N)$.
 Then $W(N)$ is isomorphic to $(\Z/2\Z)^{\omega(N)}$ where $\omega(N)$ is the number of distinct prime factors of $N$.
 The main object of study in this paper is the quotient curve $X_0(N)^* \colonequals X_0(N)/W(N)$.
 We denote its Jacobian by $J_0(N)^*$.
 We also use the notation $X_0(N)^+ \colonequals X_0(N)/w_N$.
 (Note that $w_N$ sends an isogeny to its dual.)

 If a rational point on $X_0(N)^*$ is the image of a cusp on $X_0(N)$, we call it a cuspidal point or simply a cusp.
-For every non-cuspidal rational point on $X_0(N)^*$, its lifts in $X_0(N)$ correspond to $\Q$-curves defined over multi-quadratic extensions of $\Q$.
+For every non-cuspidal rational point on $X_0(N)^*$, its lifts in $X_0(N)$ correspond to $\Q$-curves defined over multi-quadratic extensions of $\Q$~\cite{Elkies2004}.
 Recall that a $\Q$-curve is an elliptic curve defined over $\overline{\Q}$ that is isogenous to all of its Galois conjugates.
 If the $\Q$-curves have complex multiplication, we will call the rational point a CM point.
 Otherwise, we call it an exceptional point.
+Since every CM elliptic curve is a $\Q$-curve, the most interesting rational points on $X_0(N)^*$ are the exceptional points corresponding to non-CM $\Q$-curves.

 Mazur~\cite{MazurEisenstein} called the problem of determining the rational points of Atkin-Lehner quotients of $X_0(N)$ an ``extremely interesting diophantine question''.
-For example, $\Q$-rational points on $X_0(N)^+$ lift to points of degree $1$ or $2$ on $X_0(N)$; for quadratic points on $X_0(N)$, see~\cite{Box2021}.
-When $X_0(N)^*$ has genus $0$ or $1$, the rational points on it were determined by~\cite{GL1998} who also gave explicit parametrization of the families of $\Q$-curves described by these points.
-For prime level $N$, the $\Q$-rational points on $X_0(N)^* = X_0(N)^+$ of genus $2$ and $3$ were determined by~\cite{BDMTV21, BBBLMTV21}.
-For genus $4$, $5$, and $6$, the same was carried out by the first three authors and Vishal Arul, Lea Beneish, Mingjie Chen, and Boya Wen in~\cite{AABCCKW}.
-For composite level $N$, Arul--Müller~\cite{ArulMueller} determine the rational points on the curves $X_0(N)^+$ of genus $4$, $5$ and $6$.
-These articles verify a conjecture of Galbraith~\cite{Galbraith2002} on the $\Q$-rational points on $X_0(N)^+$.
+For example, $\Q$-rational points on $X_0(N)^+$ lift to points of degree $1$ or $2$ on $X_0(N)$; for the computation of quadratic points on $X_0(N)$, see~\cite{Box2021}.

+When $X_0(N)^*$ has genus $0$ or $1$, the sets $X_0(N)^*(\Q)$ of rational points were determined in~\cite{GL1998} who also gave explicit parametrization of the families of $\Q$-curves described by these points.
+When $N$ is a prime power, $X_0(N)^* = X_0(N)^+$, since $w_N$ is the only non-trivial Atkin-Lehner involution.
+For $N$ prime and $\text{genus}(X_0(N)^*) \in \{2,3\}$, the sets $X_0(N)^*(\Q)$ were computed in~\cite{BDMTV21, BBBLMTV21}.
+For $N$ prime and $\text{genus}(X_0(N)^*) \in \{4, 5, 6\}$, the same was carried out by the first three authors and Vishal Arul, Lea Beneish, Mingjie Chen, and Boya Wen in~\cite{AABCCKW}.
+For $N$ composite and $\text{genus}(X_0(N)^+) \in \{2, 3, 4, 5, 6\}$, the articles~\cite{Momose87, Galbraith2002, AraiMomose10, ArulMueller} complete the determination of the sets $X_0(N)^+(\Q)$.
+These articles together verify a conjecture of Galbraith~\cite{Galbraith2002} on the set of exceptional rational points on the curves $X_0(N)^+$ with genus between $2$ and $5$.
+Together with these articles and the work of~\cite{BGX21}, in this paper, we finish the determination of rational points on all hyperelliptic curves $X_0(N)^*$.

-The importance of the class of $\Q$-curves comes from the fact that it can be thought of as a mild generalization of the class of elliptic curves over $\Q$~\cite{Ell2004}.
-Analogous to the $\ell$-adic Galois representations associated to the Tate module of an elliptic curve, one naturally associates to a $\Q$-curve $E$, a family of $\ell$-adic Galois representations
+The class of $\Q$-curves is important because it is a mild generalization of the class of elliptic curves over $\Q$~\cite{Ell2004}.
+Analogous to the compatible system of $\ell$-adic Galois representations associated to the Tate module of an elliptic curve, one naturally associates to a $\Q$-curve $E$, a compatible system of $\ell$-adic Galois representations